metagenomics/metagenomics-tk/docs/quickstart.md

 ## Requirements

 1. Docker: Install Docker by following the official Docker installation [instructions](https://docs.docker.com/engine/install/ubuntu/).
-2. Java: In order to run Nextflow you need to install Java on your machine which can be achieved via `sudo apt install default-jre`.
+2. Java: In order to run Nextflow, you need to install Java on your machine, which can be achieved via `sudo apt install default-jre`.
 3. Nextflow should be installed.
 Please check the official Nextflow [instructions](https://www.nextflow.io/docs/latest/install.html#install-nextflow)

 ## Run the Toolkit